-Theoretically all mobile phones should be turned off and stored in lockers between 8.25 and 4pm (with some year group exceptions).
-However, we recognise that this may not always be practical/possible, for example if you arrive at 8.20 from the school bus.
-Therefore, our minimum expectation is that all mobile phones are turned off and, in a pocket, or school bag.
-Sixth form students only may use their phone in the sixth form centre.
-Any pupils seen using their phone around the site during the school day can expect to have them confiscated.
+All mobile phones should be turned off when pupils enter the main school site, including before and after school.
+For practical reasons, school site refers to the area beyond the black estate fencing that borders the top car park, and all areas beyond the entrance from Claremont Drive.
+Ideally phones should be stored in lockers between 8.25 and 4pm, but it is also acceptable for pupils to store their phones in Claremont bags or jackets.
+Sixth form students may use their phone in the sixth form centre or just outside that building.
+Any pupils seen using their phone around the main school site during the school day can expect to have them confiscated.
 The phone will then be delivered to the appropriate head of house/sixth form office for collection at the end of the day.
-This rule is to ensure the safety and privacy of all pupils and staff on site.
+This rule is to ensure the safety and privacy of all pupils and staff on site and to address the well-known concerns around phone use.
+It is suggested that if pupils and/or parents urgently need to contact each other, they either use school email or call/phone from reception.
+The only exception to this is when pupils are on site for games/prep club and are contacting parents about pick up.